SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Introduction

-Many neuromorphic systems now allow us to simulate software-trained models without performance loss.
-However, mature on-chip training solutions are not yet available.
+{ In reality, many neuromorphic systems experience performance loss during migration from simulation to hardware due to quantization or varying hardware support for operations, as shown in \cite{tang2021deep}. } However, mature on-chip training solutions are not yet available.
 SNNs are typically trained using software simulation platforms, and then the resultant models are uploaded onto neuromorphic hardware for inference.
-Unlike their conventional ANN counterparts, it remains a great challenge to train SNNs due to the non-differentiability of discrete spikes, a challenge that persists even within software simulation environments.
-Nevertheless, the performance gap between SNNs and ANNs has been constantly narrowing through intensive research conducted on SNNs in recent years, and can even vanish on some vision tasks \citep{cao2015spiking, diehl2015fast, rueckauer2017conversion, hu2018spiking, Yin2020EffectiveAE, Fang2021DeepRL, zhou2023spikingformer, zhou2023enhancing}.
-Although relatively fewer studies have explored the effectiveness of SNNs in Natural Language Processing (NLP) \citep{diehl2016conversion, rao2022long}, recent work indicates that spiking convolution networks can achieve results comparable to those of ANNs in multiple language datasets with significantly lower energy consumption \citep{lv2022spiking}.
+Unlike their conventional ANN counterparts, it remains a great challenge to train SNNs due to the non-differentiability of discrete spikes, a challenge that persists even within software simulation environments. { Recent intensive research \citep{cao2015spiking, diehl2015fast, rueckauer2017conversion, hu2018spiking, Yin2020EffectiveAE, Fang2021DeepRL, zhou2023spikingformer, zhou2023enhancing} on SNNs has significantly narrowed the performance gap between SNNs and ANNs, with this gap even disappearing in some vision tasks. } Although relatively fewer studies have explored the effectiveness of SNNs in Natural Language Processing (NLP) \citep{diehl2016conversion, rao2022long}, recent work indicates that spiking convolution networks can achieve results comparable to those of ANNs in multiple language datasets with significantly lower energy consumption \citep{lv2022spiking}.
 Despite these advances, existing research has predominantly focused on single-modality tasks, and the potential for applying SNNs to multimodal contexts remains largely unexplored.